NeeleshRealx/RealXstate-frontend-react/COMPREHENSIVE_AUTHENTICATION_FLOW_GUIDE.md

 ### **What We've Covered**

-This comprehensive guide explains how authentication works in the ServAI frontend application, covering:
+This comprehensive guide explains how authentication works in the RealXstate frontend application, covering:

 1. **Architecture Overview**: How different components work together
 2. **Technology Stack**: All the tools and services used